 Reilly graduated from the University of Georgia in 1980 with an ABJ degree from the Henry W. Grady School of Journalism.
 He also attended graduate school at Georgia in public relations.

 Reilly is a member of the College Sports Information Directors of America (CoSIDA) the Football Writers Association of America (FWAA) and the United States Basketball Writers Association (USBWA).

 Reilly was named a 2006 recipient of the Scoop Hudgins Outstanding SID Award by the All-America Football Foundation.
 In July of 2007, Reilly was honored at the annual CoSIDA Workshop in San Diego as he received the organization's 25-Year Award.

 Reilly is married to the former Leslie Williams of Baton Rouge, La., who was an Assistant SID herself at Ole Miss and Auburn.
-They have two sons, Trey (23), a 2012 Fordham University graduate and now a second-year law student at Duke University, and Graham (20), a junior at LSU.
+They have two sons, Trey (24), a 2012 Fordham University graduate and now a third-year law student at Duke University, and Graham (21), a senior at LSU.